-CHIEF TRANSFER OFFICERS

-Donette Stewart, assistant vice chancellor for enrollment services 864-503-5246, dstewart@uscupstate.edu
+CHIEF TRANSFER OFFICERS Donette Stewart, Assistant Vice Chancellor for Enrollment Services 864-503-5246, dstewart@uscupstate.edu

-Beverly Johnson transfer coordinator 864-503-5246, bjohnson@uscupstate.edu
+Star Jamison Transfer Coordinator 864-503-5902, sjamison@uscupstate.edu

 C. Readmission

 Students whose undergraduate attendance at any USC campus has been interrupted for any reason for one or more major semesters (spring/fall) must apply for readmission.
 An application fee of \$10 is required if you have attended USC Upstate.
 Readmission to USC Upstate and to the program in which the student was previously enrolled is not automatic.
 Former students who have attended other institutions after leaving the University of South Carolina are considered transfer students and should follow the procedures for transfer admission.
 Students who wish to return to the University after being suspended should refer to page 53 for more information.
 Students who are on academic probation must obtain at least a 2.0 average on the first 12 or more grade hours attempted under this status.
 These hours may be taken over more than one semester.
 Students failing to meet this requirement are suspended.
 Students who leave the University without completing a term of probation, and are absent for three or more years, will begin a new term of probation upon readmission.